 Freezing mashed avocados

-Some people prefer freezing mashed avocados so that it will be easier and quicker to use.
+Some people prefer freezing mashed avocados so that they will be easier and quicker to use.
 Here’s how to freeze mashed avocado:

 - Scoop out the avocado meat.